kstenerud/ubuntu-maintainers-handbook/BugTriage.md

 ### tagging `server-next`

+This section is mostly kept around in case someone sees old bugs and wonders what the tag used to imply.

+Since early 2022 we have had enough control over the backlog bugs that the former set of `server-next` + `server-todo` bugs was reduced to just `server-todo`.
+The reason for that was that we found the capacity to work even on bugs that didn't fulfil the rather strict rules we used to have for `server-next`.

-Since the backlog is bigger than what can be achieved in a short time, there is the extra classification via the tag `server-next`.
-That tag is set by the Triager (or anyone else working on doing the Root-Cause-Analysis or a Fix) to reflect that this is an issue that shall be tackled by the Teams resources "next".
+> Since the backlog is bigger than what can be achieved in a short time, there is the extra classification via the tag
+> `server-next`.
+That tag is set by the Triager (or anyone else working on doing the Root-Cause-Analysis or a Fix) to
+> reflect that this is an issue that shall be tackled by the Teams resources "next".
+>

-Another reason to add `server-next` in some cases is to preserve high quality contributions of the community.
+> Another reason to add `server-next` in some cases is to preserve high quality contributions of the community.
 An example might be a report that the user already bisected and created a patch for - in those cases the benefit diminishes by bit rot way too fast, so handling that next helps to retain the work the reporters did.
 And vice versa it might encourage one or the other to provide more high quality bugs.
+>

-The goal is to have this list around ~20 bugs most of the time, if dropping below we can refill with candidates from the *~ubuntu-server* subscribed bugs.
+> The goal is to have this list around ~20 bugs most of the time, if dropping below we can refill with candidates from the *~ubuntu-server* subscribed bugs.
 But if it grows significantly out of this range it is non-realistic to expect those issues to be handled in time, we should communicate so to the reporters.
+>

-The rules of the `server-next` tag are as follows:
+> The rules of the `server-next` tag are as follows:
+>

-1. Must not tag unless bug is actionable.
-Doesn't mean it must have a patch, only that a developer has enough information to work on the bug, even if it means more debugging.
+> 1. Must not tag unless bug is actionable.
+Doesn't mean it must have a patch, only that a developer has enough information to
+>    work on the bug, even if it means more debugging.
-2. Tag only if one of these two things are true:
+> 2. Tag only if one of these two things are true:
-    1. Delays will discourage this excellent community contribution.
+>     1. Delays will discourage this excellent community contribution.
-    2. If you believe it affects a major use case for Ubuntu server users.
+>     2. If you believe it affects a major use case for Ubuntu server users.
 In this case you should also set the bug Importance.
-3. The set of all bugs tagged `server-next` must be kept small.
-If it grows, the lowest priority bugs tagged `server-next` must be removed until the list isn’t too big.
+> 3. The set of all bugs tagged `server-next` must be kept small.
+If it grows, the lowest priority bugs tagged `server-next` must
+>    be removed until the list isn’t too big.
-4. This tag is for the Ubuntu Server triage community and is not for tracking of internal Canonical customer requests.
+> 4. This tag is for the Ubuntu Server triage community and is not for tracking of internal Canonical customer requests.
 Whether a
-   Canonical customer has made a request in relation to a particular bug makes no difference and provides no additional priority under this process.
+>    Canonical customer has made a request in relation to a particular bug makes no difference and provides no additional priority
+>    under this process.
 A Canonical customer bug may still be tagged if it qualifies under these criteria.
-5. If the bug is assigned to or otherwise owned by someone on our team, there is no need to tag it.
+> 5. If the bug is assigned to or otherwise owned by someone on our team, there is no need to tag it.
-6. Remove the tag when the bug is assigned to or otherwise owned by someone on our team.
+> 6. Remove the tag when the bug is assigned to or otherwise owned by someone on our team.

 ### tagging `server-todo`

-This is our new tag we use from now on to represent valid and work we should do (better than just backlog), but not as important/easy/urgent as `server-next`
+This is our tag we use to represent valid and work we should work on (better than just average valid backlog).

-We want to assign bugs from this queue as well, just not as urgently/desperately:
+We want to assign bugs from this queue regularly.
+To avoid losing traction there is a weekly bug housekeeping meeting (see below) to ensure non bug gets blocked or forgotten for too long.

+The goal is to have this list around ~30-40 bugs most of the time, if dropping below we can refill with candidates from the *~ubuntu-server* subscribed bugs.
+But if it grows significantly out of this range it is non-realistic to expect those issues to be handled in time, we should communicate so to the reporters.

 Definition to qualify for server-todo:

 * Whatever we think that we want to work on soon.
 For example:
     * An important new technology for Ubuntu-Server users
-    * Great community engagement that provide debugging and patches, but might be too unimportant for `server-next`
+    * Great community engagement that provide debugging and/or patches
     * OTOH we don’t want to put in bugs where the next step is significantly larger than one day to complete, unless the bug is particularly important.
 Examples:
         * A feature that is Ubuntu only and important for our users -> ok to be in the list despite likely needing more time